qntm/t-a-i/README.md

 Because Unix time ignores leap seconds, it is not generally possible to determine the *true* amount of elapsed time between any two Unix timestamps by simply subtracting one from the other.
 Equally, it is not safe to add a time interval to a Unix timestamp and expect to receive a new Unix timestamp which is separated from the first Unix timestamp by that interval.
 Results will be wrong by the number of leap seconds in the interval, which depends on when the interval started and ended.

-**TAI milliseconds** tracks the number of elapsed TAI milliseconds since 1970-01-01 00:00:00 TAI.
+**TAI milliseconds** track the number of elapsed TAI milliseconds since 1970-01-01 00:00:00 TAI.
 TAI does not have leap seconds.
 Using TAI, all of the above problems are easily solved as follows:

 1. Convert your Unix milliseconds to TAI milliseconds.
 2. Perform your arithmetic.